bkntr/brainways/docs/01_index.md

 ## Architecture

-Brainways is implemented as a monorepo with three sub-packages. *napari-brainways* contains the GUI implementation as a [napari](https://napari.org/stable/) plugin. napari-brainways is using *brainways* as its backend.
-All of the functionality is implemented in the brainways package.
-This separation was done to guarantee that brainways is a GUI-agnostic software, and can be fully accessed and manipulated through python code to allow custom complex usage scenarios.
-The code that was used to train, evaluate and run the automatic registration model resides in *brainways-reg-model*.
+Brainways is structured as a monorepo with two main components. `brainways` contains all core functionalities.
+The `brainways.ui` submodule provides the graphical user interface as a [napari](https://napari.org/stable/) plugin. `brainways` can be fully accessed and manipulated through Python code for custom and complex usage scenarios.
+The code for training, evaluating, and running the automatic registration model is contained within the `brainways-reg-model` package.

 ## Development Status